Wind-WindKids/winding/winding.md

 In a winding everything is a prompt or a message, and everyhing is an agent.
 The interpretations of the messages are up to the agents...

 ### `: layout, style, !something`
 Used for example, for **layout, style, or presentation metadata**.
-Think CSS-like tags.
+Think Smalltalk arguments or CSS-like tags.
 Or talking to that agent to inherit the trait.

-### `--` or `:`
+### `---` or `--` or `:`
-A double-dash or column are boundaries, they starts a new **space** for the text.
+A triple-dash, double-dash or column are boundaries, they start a new **space** for the text.

-### `: `
 ### `Free Markdown Prompting`
-Used to talking to that agent to prompt it.
+Used to talk to that agent to prompt it.
 The agent is free to interpret the message as it sees fit.
 The content can be a Markdown to render, an action to perform, a style to apply, or anything else.
 A table, mermade diagram or a code block can be used.